Deacon Jerry Franzen Cathedral April 24, 2016

 She longed to trade the countless beds for her own pallet at home.

 As she reached the bottom of the stairs, she noticed a familiar face.

-There, taped to the lobby mirror, was a picture of her mother.
+There on the lobby mirror was taped a picture of her mother.

 Christina’s eyes burned and her throat tightened

 as she walked across the lobby to remove the small photo.

 “Whatever you have done, whatever you have become,